HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 }
 ```

-These filters will recieve a notifications
+These filters will receive a notifications

 ```
 jmespath_query = "manifest[?name==`cell_suspension.json`].sha"